ramey502/react-typewriter-plus/README.md

 # React Typewriter Plus

-`React Typewriter Plus` is a React typing effect package that simulates a typewriter typing out a text string letter by letter.
-It supports customizable options such as typing speed, cursor behavior, and loop options.
+`React Typewriter Plus` is a React package that creates a typewriter effect, simulating the process of typing a text string letter by letter.
+It offers customizable options like typing speed, cursor behavior, and looping, making it flexible for various use cases including plain text, Markdown, and HTML content.

 ## Demo

 ### Typewriter Effect

-To demonstrate the typing effect, use the `Typewriter` component or the `useTypewriter` hook.
-Below is a live demonstration of the typing effect with customizable options.
+To showcase the typing effect, you can use the `Typewriter` component or the `useTypewriter` hook.
+Below is a live demonstration of the effect, with customizable options for speed, cursor visibility, and more.

 ![screenshot](https://github.com/ramey502/react-typewriter-plus/blob/master/docs/screenshot.gif)